NukeJS/modmail-bot/README.md

 ## Todos

-- [ ] Assign unarchived tickets to a category
-- [ ] Assign archived tickets to a category
+- [ ] Ability to delete messages in a ticket?

 ## Installation